Aleksandar Selkić

 Aleksandar Selkić (Serbian Cyrillic: Александар Селкић; born 24 May 1983) is a Swiss-Serbian former footballer.

 Football career

 Selkić started his youth football career with FC Solothurn.
 After playing for Zurich Grasshoppers and FC Zurich, he was sold to FC Spartak Moscow where he played 3 seasons.
-He also played for the Yugoslavian national team from 1998 - 2002 where he participated in the UEFA European Championship where the team placed 4th.
+He also played for the Yugoslavia national team from 1998 - 2002 where he participated in the UEFA European Championship where the team placed 4th.
 After leaving FC Spartak Moscow, he signed with Serbian top league club FK Železnik, where he played in the 2004–05 UEFA Cup, and won the Serbia and Montenegro Cup.

 Selkić exited professional football in 2005 due to a series of injuries.

 Professional career

 Selkić moved back to Switzerland where he held various positions in telecommunications and insurance before moving to private banking.
 He worked for Bank Sarasin, UBS, Credit Suisse, Vontobel in private banking & wealth management as a relationship manager to high and ultra high net worth individuals.